 The curriculum at All Saints C of E Primary School is centred around the core aim of Preparing Pupils for Their Future which permeates every aspect of learning.
 Whilst we believe core skills like reading, writing and mathematics are essential, we have a rich and broad curriculum that encourages investigation, curiosity, engagement, innovation and the opportunity to work in different ways.
 We foster a growth mindset in our children so that they relish challenges and believe they can succeed in every learning opportunity.
 Throughout each part of the curriculum, children use peer and adult critique to create final drafts that represent their best learning.

-They are taught in R.E., PHSE and collective worship primarily but pervade all aspects of the curriculum.
+They are taught explicitly in R.E., PHSE and collective worship but permeate all aspects of the curriculum.
 The children are encouraged to reflect on a regular basis in a range of contexts.

 We have very strong links with our church, All Saints, and visit at least once per term for services and celebrations.
 Rev. Kathryn Herod joins us in school to lead worship once per half term.